 Haggai Mortgage Bank Limited is a product of several transformations.
 It is an offshoot of Haggai Investment Company which bought over Morogbo-Oto Community Bank on 2 February, 1998 which enabled it to commence community banking.
 The name was changed to Haggai Community Bank on 21 May, 1998 and Central Bank of Nigeria (CBN) subsequently granted an operating license to that effect on 24 January 2002.
 It converted to Microfinance Bank in July of 2007 when it was granted a provisional license to that effect by the Central Bank of Nigeria.
 In December, 2007, it acquired Perpetual Savings & Loans Limited.
-The Central Bank of Nigeria directed all Mortgage Banks to recapitalize to the tune of N2.5 billion or N5 billion to qualify for a State or National license respectively.
+The Central Bank of Nigeria approved the acquisition and subsequent change of name to Haggai Savings & Loans Limited on 9 April, 2008.
+In 2011, the Central Bank of Nigeria directed all Mortgage Banks to recapitalize to the tune of N2.5 billion or N5 billion to qualify for a State or National license respectively.
 The Bank's shareholders injected fresh funds to qualify for a National license.
 Central Bank of Nigeria subsequently approved its change of name to Haggai Mortgage Bank Limited.